Clay246/Animations/README.md

 - `transition_time`: the amount of time the transition will take, in seconds; default values is 1 second
 - `transition_type`: the type of transition that will be displayed; options are `mplanimations.sine` and `mplanimations.linear`; default is `mplanimations.sine`

+## Effect Functions:

+### Tail
+Creates a fading tail behind moving scatter plot points.

+`tail(xcoord, ycoord, ax, color, n)`
+- `xcoord`: A list containing the current x coordinates of the points
+- `ycoord`: A list containing the current y coordinates of the points
+- `color`: The color of the tail
+- `n`: A parameter tuning the length of the tail (must be divisible by the number of elements in `xcoord` and `ycoord` lists)

 ## Notes: